Australian honours and awards system: Individual honours and awards

-Note that awards of the British Empire/United Kingdom conferred after 5 October 1992 are foreign awards.
+Awards of the British Empire/United Kingdom conferred after 5 October 1992 are foreign awards.

 Military theatre and battle honours, honour titles and distinctions

 The Australian Defence Force has a system of battle honours, theatre honours, honour titles and honour distinctions to recognise exemplary service by units (not individuals) in combat and combat-related roles.
 Normally, Defence Honours are not awarded below sub-unit level (an organisation normally commanded by a Major or equivalent).
 The recommendation for the award of battle honours, theatre honours, honour titles and honour distinctions is made by a Battle Honours Committee.

 There are four categories of honours in the Defence system as follows: